 Still, this does not necessarily represent the frequency of San Diego car accidents involving fault.
 According to statistics, those 5,578 included 617 pedestrian accidents and 356 bicycle accidents, and also included approximately 1,500 single-vehicle accidents.

-Overview of Determining Fault for a San Diego Car Accident
+Overview of Determining Fault for a San Diego, California Car Accident

 Car accidents in California fall under tort law, which imposes three types of liability:

 Strict liability applies to specific situations, including when a party releases products into the stream of commerce.
 For example, when a business releases a car with a defective airbag inflator, that company will be at fault for any resulting injuries or deaths.